Chartered on August 29, 1996

 Projects

-Two of our most popular youth projects are the Youth of the Year Award which recognizes industrious high school students who have attained high levels of scholastic achievement, community involvement and leadership and our ACE Award which recognizes outstanding youths that have overcome great difficulty to achieve success in both Life and their academic pursuits.
+Two of our most popular youth projects, were recently renamed in remembrance of two of our members to honor their lives and service to Exchange, are the "Janet Marquette - Youth of the Year Award" which recognizes industrious high school students who have attained high levels of scholastic achievement, community involvement and leadership and our "Janet Barnes - ACE Award" which recognizes outstanding youths that have overcome great difficulty to achieve success in both Life and their academic pursuits.

 All awards were funded by Exchange this year.
 The club received Youth of the Year and ACE applicants from East Baton Rouge Parish public, private, and parochial schools.
 The top applicants were chosen from those received.